NyneDZN/NeptuneOS/README.md

  If you are on a low-end laptop, desktop, on a bottlenecked build, NeptuneOS can potentially help you gain every drop of performance out of your machine, to help you
  achieve your best form.

- I am aware that this project is literally a fork of Atlas, I don't expect anyone to use NeptuneOS as their daily driver, this project in specific is purely for me to learn, experiment, and just have fun doing what I like.
+ This project is a fork of AtlasOS.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>